evervault/evervault-python/README.md

 ### evervault.relay()

-You may configure the SDK to automatically route all outbound HTTPS requests made using the [`requests`](https://docs.python-requests.org/en/master/) module through [Relay](https://docs.evervault.com/product/relay) by calling the `relay()` function.
+You may configure the SDK to automatically route all outbound HTTPS requests through [Relay](https://docs.evervault.com/product/relay) by calling the `relay()` function.
+This currently supports requests made using the popular [`requests`](https://docs.python-requests.org/en/master/) package.

 ```python
 evervault.relay()